Cyber Insurance: Terms and Conditions

 1. Emerging Risks

-• Explanation: New cyber threats, such as AI-driven attacks and deepfakes, are emerging, and insurers are adapting their policies to address these risks.
+• Explanation: New forms of cyber-threats, like AI-based attacks and deepfakes, are emerging, and insurance companies are changing their coverage to compensate for these dangers.

 • Example: A 2024 report highlighted how some insurers are beginning to offer coverage for AI-driven fraud, a growing concern in the financial sector.